Information-Based Trading: successive random trades

 and set $\tau_1 = \tau_1^+ \land \tau_1^-$.
 Thus $\tau_1$ is the time at which the first trade occurs, with the understanding that $\tau_1=T$ corresponds to the situation where no trade takes place in the given trading session.
 Trader $A$ buys if $\tau_1^+<\tau_1^-$ and Trader $A$ sells if $\tau^-< \tau_1^+$.
 Next we introduce an indicator function $Q_1$ for Trader $A$ taking the values plus one, minus one, or zero, to tell us whether the trade was a buy or sell or if there was no trade.
 We set

 After a trade has taken place, the seller adjusts his mid-price up by one unit of the spread factor, whereas the buyer adjusts his price down by one unit of the spread factor.
 In this way, the two new mid-prices are equalized.
-After that, the traders create bid and offer prices by multiplying or dividing the new mid-prices by a further unit of the spread factor.
+One might envisage that the traders would adjust their prices by taking into account the additional information gained by knowledge of the fact that another trader must have made a price in such a way that the spreads would cross.
+But since neither trader has knowledge of the other's informational status, it is not so obvious how this could be achieved.
+We shall assume that it is simply a market convention that the prices are adjusted in line with the procedure stated.
+Thus each trader adjusts his mid-price to the price at which the trade just took place.
+This is not unreasonable.
+Once the prices have been equalized, the traders create bid and offer prices by multiplying or dividing the new mid-prices by a further unit of the spread factor.
 The game master then declares the time $\tau_2 = \tau_2^+ \land \tau_2^-$ at which the second trade occurs, where

 with the understanding that $\tau_2=T$ corresponds to the situation where there is no second trade.
 The profits made by Trader $A$ over the course of the first two trades are given in total by the following expression: